Srinagarindra: Personal life

-While her children were growing up as members of the royal family in the days of absolute monarchy, it would have been so easy for the princess mother to bring them up in a life of privilege, surrounded by attentive staff eager to follow orders.
-But that was not the way of Prince Mahidol or his wife.
+Though her children grew up as members of the royal family in the days of absolute monarchy, Princess Mother did not bring them up in a life of privilege, surrounded by attentive staff eager to follow orders.
+This was not the way of Prince Mahidol or his wife.

-Princess Galyani Vadhana described her upbringing as being very much in the vein of any normal family, where the children are taught to be respectful of grown-ups, to be responsible in their duties, and to expect punishment when they are naughty.
+Princess Galyani Vadhana described her upbringing as being very much in the vein of any normal family, where the children are taught to be respectful of adults, to be responsible in their duties, and to expect punishment when they are naughty.
 Corporal punishment was applicable as the last resort.
-First-time mistakes would be discussed, and explanations given; however, if the children still persisted despite reasons and warnings, then punishment would be meted out.
+First-time mistakes would be discussed, and explanations given; however, if the children still persisted despite reasons and warnings, then punishments would be meted out.
 Often the Princess Mother would even discuss with the offender what level of punishment they thought deserved.
 Then they would face the consequences.

-Princess Galyani Vadhana recounted a particular episode in Lausanne when Prince Ananda Mahidol, despite frequent warnings persisted in picking on a youngster who was the son of the caretaker.
+Princess Galyani Vadhana recounted a particular episode in Lausanne when Prince Ananda Mahidol, despite frequent warnings, persisted in picking on a youngster who was the son of the caretaker.
 On this particular occasion, Prince Ananda Mahidol pushed the boy near some stairs, which could have led to a disastrous outcome.
-The exasperated mother said to her son, "I've warned you many times, this time I’m going to spank you.
+The exasperated mother said to her son, "I've warned you many times, this time I'm going to spank you.
 How many times do you think you should be spanked?"
 Whereupon the young boy answered, "Once".
-"I don't think that's enough," continued Mother, "since you’ve done it several times now.
+"I don't think that's enough," continued Mother, "since you've done it several times now.
 I think it should be three times."
 And with that, the punishment was carried out.
-Prince Ananda never picked on the little boy again.
+Prince Ananda never picked on the boy again.

 The children had been taught from a young age to be thrifty.
-They each received weekly pocket money, the amount depending on their age, but never more than was necessary to buy themselves some sweets or chocolates.
+They each received weekly pocket money, the amount depending on their age, but never more than was necessary to buy themselves a bag of sweets or some chocolates.
 Other items, such as books and toys, also had to come out of their own pocket money.
-The princess mother only indulged them on special occasions like birthdays.
+The Princess Mother only indulged them on special occasions, such as birthdays.